 FACT: False!
 You are what you eat!

 If you lack Vitamins and Minerals, you are likely to suffer from hair fall.
-Proper diet is essential for your hair just as much as for your body.
+A proper diet is essential for your hair just as much as for your body.

 So eat right because consuming more of a given vitamin, such as biotin or zinc, than required will not impact hair regrowth until and unless you take a nutrient-dense diet.